5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 ## TODO

+* [DOTHISNOW!!!!]
+Make network react to different stimuli:
+    - If sensor detects temp is > 37 degrees, alert controller, which in turn alerts the actuator and makes it trigger a device (sprinkler, alert fire services, etc).
+    - If sensor temp is > 45 degrees, deactivate the sensor!
+* Make new contract for bushfire detecting operations and managing the node roles.
-* Add new flag to indicate if node is actuator, sensor, or controller.
+* [DONE] Add new flag to indicate if node is actuator, sensor, or controller.
 This can be done as an enum if possible.
     - Idea: sensor and actuator are leaf nodes (or cluster heads with no children).
 The remaining cluster heads are the controller nodes.
-* Make network react to different stimuli:
-    - If sensor detects temp is > 37 degrees, alert controller, which in turn alerts the actuator and makes it trigger a device (sprinkler, alert fire services, etc).
-    - If sensor temp is > 45 degrees, deactivate the sensor!
-* Make new contract for bushfire detecting operations and managing the node roles.
 * [DONE] Implement the actual redundancy - when a node's cluster head fails, make that node connect to its backup cluster head.
 * [DONE] Add test cases for newly added backup cluster heads (ensure the correct ones are being nominated)
 * Refactor the code to allow for further expansion.
 Idea: split up NetworkFormation into several, smaller contracts.